We’ve scheduled another entry level training class in September. To learn more or register, click here.

 We also have experts ready to “Elmer” you on your journey, whether you want to get your first license or upgrade.
 Email us at firstname.lastname@example.org with your question and we’ll find someone to help.

-We also do training classes for both entry and general amateur radio licenses.
+We periodically teach classes for both Technician and General Class amateur radio licenses followed by testing by the combined Frederick/Carroll amateur radio club.
 Send us an email if you’d like more information.